redkubes/workshops/README.md

 Otomi:

 - Brings a full PaaS (like Heroku) to your own Kubernetes cluster.
-The only thing you'll need to do yourself is deploy your application and Otomi will do the rest.
+The only thing you'll need to do yourself is build your app image and configure Otomi to use it, which will then do the rest.

 - Allows you to use a PaaS on top of K8s without the constraints and abstractions of traditional PaaS offerings like OpenShift, Cloud Foundry and Heroku.